jaysaurus/Co.Koa/miniSite/documentation/DMDynamicResources.md

     hooks: {
       pre: {
         async save (next) {
-          // check if incoming "name" field is already present in database if (this._doc.hasOwnProperty('name')) {
+          // check if a document has the same "name" as the new document the user is trying to create if (this._doc.hasOwnProperty('name')) {
             const Model = $('Sample');
             const hasModel = await Model.findOne({ name: this._doc.name });
-            if (hasModel) throw new Error('ToolHook.NotUnique');
+            if (hasModel) throw new Error('The name field is not unique!');
           }
           next()
         }